 Skip to main content

-Trijet private jets have a distinctive design with three engines mounted to the rear of the aircraft.
+Trijet private jets have a distinctive design, with three jet engines mounted to the rear of the aircraft.

-However, questions are often asked about the reason for three engines on a private jet, the benefits that it carries, along with why there are few trijet models on the market.
+However, questions are often asked about the major reason for the third engine on a private jet, the benefits it carries, and why there are relatively fewer engine configurations like this on the market.

-Additionally, given the lack of trijet aircraft currently being produced, how much longer will they be around before they become extinct?
+Additionally, given the lack of three-engine aircraft currently being produced, how much longer will they be around before they become extinct?

 What Are Trijet Aircraft?

-A trijet aircraft is one that is powered by three engines.
+A three-engined aircraft, also called a trijet, is powered by three jet engines.

-Trijet aircraft typically have two engines mounted at the rear of the aircraft (just like other private jets) and a third engine mounted in the tail.
+Trijet private jets typically feature two powerful engines mounted at the rear of the aircraft and a third engine mounted in the tail.
+This configuration allows for better short-field performance on short runways, often required in business aviation operations.

 History

-Dassault then continued producing trijet aircraft with the Falcon 900 in the mid-1980s, Falcon 7X, and Falcon 8X.
+Dassault Aviation continued to produce trijets, including the Falcon 900 series and the Falcon 7X and 8X.

 Current TriJet Private Jets

-Currently, there are just three trijet private jets currently in production.
+Currently, there are just two three-engined aircraft private jets currently in production.

-These are the Dassault Falcon 900LX, Dassault Falcon 7X, and Dassault Falcon 8X.
+These are the Dassault Falcon 900LX and the Dassault Falcon 8X.

 Dassault Falcon 7X on ground at airport